coincidentally today just this morning I found this report in the Sacremento Bee newspaper:

 Im a local an oaxaca is a really safe and calm city, people is warm and friendly, yo won't have trouble making frinds and finding help every where.
 We're used to tourists and we like them

-Also its a samall town in which you can walk and bike over 7 years ago
+Also its a samall town in which you can walk and bike almost 8 years ago